JoshuaKoh/async-werewolf/roles.md

 * **ALIGNMENT:** Evil
 * **NIGHT ACTIVITY:** Yes

 You are one of the [Pack Hunters](#werewolf) on the Werewolf team.
 Each night, choose another Werewolf.
-If the Werewolves do not make a kill (either by choice or because they were blocked), then you kill the Werewolf you chose.
+If the Werewolves do not make a pack-hunter kill (either by choice or because they were blocked), then you kill the Werewolf you chose.

 ## Dire Wolf
 * **TEAM:** Werewolf